You can connect to a geodatabase in SAP HANA from the following ArcGIS clients:

 Connecting from newer clients to older release geodatabases allows you to use the geodatabase without having to upgrade it at the same time the clients are upgraded.
 It also allows you to have mixed-release client installations at your site.
 Keep the following in mind, though, when using mixed releases:

-- While older ArcGIS client versions can open, query, edit, and save data in
+- Older ArcGIS clients can open, query, edit, and save data in

-newer release geodatabases, they cannot access datasets that participate in newer functionality and will encounter one of the following error messages when
+newer release geodatabases, but they cannot open datasets that participate in newer functionality.
+You will encounter the following error messages when

 you try to access a newer type of dataset from an older ArcGIS client: